dcastil/tailwind-merge/.github/SECURITY.md

 Please report vulnerabilities privately via GitHub at https://github.com/dcastil/tailwind-merge/security.

+In case it is not possible to report a vulnerability via GitHub, you can send me an email to metro_comical_03@icloud.com.
+However, I might change or disable this email address at any time depending on how much spam I get through it.

 You can expect an answer from me within 24 hours most of the time.
 However, if I'm travelling and don't have good reception, it could take up to a few days.
 Usually I set my GitHub status to busy when I expect to be unresponsive for more than a day.